markoleszczak/markoleszczak.com/README.md

 - Focus on making data files as small as possible

 ## Measurable metrics
 - None.
 I worked too many years in marketing to ever want to see that shit again.
 This is a passion project.
+Fuck off.

 ## Hardware
 - iPad (6th generation)